GoogleCloudPlatform/professional-services-data-validator/README.md

 ```
 #### Generate Table Partitions for Large Table Row Validations

-Below is the command syntax for generating table partitions in order to perform row validations on large tables with memory constraints.
+When performing row validations, Data Validation Tool brings each row into memory and can run into MemoryError.
+Below is the command syntax for generating table partitions in order to perform row validations on large tables to alleviate MemoryError.
+Each partition contains a range of primary key(s) and the ranges of keys across partitions are distinct.
+The partitions have nearly equal number of rows.

-The command generates and stores multiple YAML configs that represent chunks of the large table using filters (`WHERE partition_key > X AND partition_key < Y`).
-You can then run the configs in the directory serially with the `data-validation configs run --config-dir PATH` command as described [here](https://github.com/GoogleCloudPlatform/professional-services-data-validator#yaml-configuration-files).
+The command generates and stores multiple YAML configs that represent chunks of the large table using filters (`WHERE primary_key(s) >= X AND primary_key(s) < Y`).
+You can then run the configs in the directory serially (or in parallel in multiple containers, VMs) with the `data-validation configs run --config-dir PATH` command as described [here](https://github.com/GoogleCloudPlatform/professional-services-data-validator#yaml-configuration-files).

-The command takes the same parameters as required for `Row Validation` *plus* few commands to implement the partitioning logic.
+The command takes the same parameters as required for `Row Validation` *plus* a few parameters to support partitioning.
+Single and multiple primary keys are supported and keys can be of any indexable type.
+A parameter used in earlier versions, ```partition-key``` is no longer supported.

-(Note: As of now, only monotonically increasing key is supported for `--partition-key`.)

 ```
 data-validation (--verbose or -v) (--log-level or -ll) generate-table-partitions